 We’re so excited you are back with us for another show.
 What was your best moment from the last edition of The Jewellery Cut Live?

-“Baroque Rocks is so thrilled to have been invited back to add to the sparkle and high-octane glamour that promises to be October’s The Jewellery Cut Live show.
+“Baroque Rocks is so thrilled to have been invited back to add to the sparkle and high-octane glamour that promises to be The Jewellery Cut Live show in 2021.
 With the benefit of hindsight, February’s glittering event was the last hurrah, really, in the 2020 calendar before the global pandemic Covid-19 took hold.
 The highlights, as ever, were numerous, from meeting other jewellers and seeing their beautiful creativity to meeting the press and buyers.
 We were thoroughly delighted when Vogue jewellery editor Carol Woolton bought a pair of our earrings.
 Going into lockdown, having been part of a tremendously successful show and with the Jewellery Queen literally giving her stylish seal of approval gave us great strength of belief to carry on curating vintage sustainable jewels that are extraordinary in design, scarcity and pure zany funk.”

 What have you been up to since we last saw you?